frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 This time he made it.
 No grace, no heroics.
 Just a small success carved inch by painful inch.
 He moved like a man playing through a part once memorized.
 Sit.
 Wait.
 Stand.
 Wait again.

-He did not wince.
-At least not loudly.

-As he passed the bed, his eyes dropped almost thoughtlessly to the floor near its foot.
+As he passed the foot of the bed, his eyes dropped almost thoughtlessly to the floor.
 To the space once occupied by his thrice-locked chest.
 It was gone now.
 He knew it was gone.
 He’d moved it himself.

 But the space stared back at him.